scottzach1/Project-Beans/project_requirement/project-requirement.md

   stakeholders involved with the launch must maintain a safe distance of at least 5m.
 Manual ignition system must be electric, and have a safety interlock in place \[1].
-A first aid kit will be brought to the launch site to treat any injuries immediately. _**TODO:**_ (Mention 10m wire connected to motor for manual ignition.
-Alternatively, we can ignite by means of software which would mean that we can be far away from the rocket for a long time.
-Although the client did say this is not the preferred method due to a number of safety precautions.
+A first aid kit will be brought to the launch site to treat any injuries immediately.
+A comprehensive physical interlock system will be implemented such that a conscious effort has to be made by a stakeholder to initiate a launch.
-  Mention fire extinguisher)

-#### Risk 8: Rocket takes unsafe path due to software failure
+**Risk 8: Rocket takes unsafe path due to software failure**

 - **Description:** Rocket takes an unsafe trajectory mid-flight due to software error, causing damage to people or objects.